alfab3/PhysicsNotes/Physics Notes/Quantum Mechanics/Language and Axions/Projection Operator.md

  If you have an orthonormal basis formed from these vectors?
  $$\sum_n \ket{\phi_n} \bra{\phi_n} = \mathbb{I}$$
- Which is the unit operator, the unit operator, when acting ona  vector, does nothing at all.
+ Which is the unit operator, the unit operator, when acting on a  vector, does nothing at all.

  $$p_n(p_n - \mathbb{I}) = 0$$